Squiz Matrix Virtual Machine

 Editing your local hosts file

-Note: this step is for editing the local hosts file, not the hosts file of the VM.
+Note: this step is for editing your local hosts file, not the hosts file of the VM.

 You can edit this file by opening it with a text editor on your machine.
 Please note that to edit this file you need to have administrator access to your machine.
 If you do not have administrator access, you will need to contact your system administrator for help.

-You will need to enter the password you use to log into OS X and you will need to have an administrator account.
+You may need to enter the password you use to log into OS X and you will need to have an administrator account.

 Logging In and Using Squiz Matrix

 Squiz Matrix is now running on your machine.
-You can now log into your new Squiz Matrix system and get started straight away.
+You can now log into your system and get started straight away.
 To do this:

 Please ensure that you use a web browser that is supported by Squiz Matrix.
 You can see the list of supported web browsers on the requirements page.